 - Pizza crusts

-Beyond the foods you know to contain trans fats, there are plenty more where partially hydrogenated fats lurk, including but not limited to:
+Beyond the foods you know to contain trans fats, there are plenty more in which partially hydrogenated fats lurk.
+These include but are not limited to:

 - Coffee creamer